Here are just a few suggestions to getting the most benefit of your time with a STAR.

 If you need STAR help during the summer, please contact the STAR Program Manager at the beginning of April to determine if a STAR student could be made available during the summer.

 Keep the STAR Program Manager informed

-STARs are students, not full time staff.
-However, with good supervision and guidance they are able to do excellent work.
-The program manager wants the STAR assigned to you to be useful and so he needs to be kept informed about any problems or changes.
+STARs are students, not full-time staff.
+However, with good supervision and guidance, they can do excellent work.
+The program manager wants the STAR assigned to you to be useful, so he needs to be kept informed about any problems or changes.

 - Any problems working with the STAR